SLICE alignment workflow

 Click to expand.

 This step is made up of 2 sub-steps.
-The light sheet settings will automatically adjust between the two sub-steps to give proper illumination for performing each step.
+The illumination for each step will automatically adjust.

 -